-Danielle Esser serves as the Manager of Policy and Legislative Affairs at the New Jersey Housing and Mortgage Finance Agency.
+Danielle Esser serves as Deputy Chief of Staff at the NJ Economic Development Authority.
 Danielle has worked in various agencies of state government for more than 16 years, specifically in the areas of housing, land use and community revitalization.
 Danielle is a licensed professional planner and has a passion for helping others.
 Danielle is a graduate of Rutgers University with a Masters of Public Affairs and Politics from the Edward J. Bloustein School of Planning and Public Policy and a Bachelor of Arts from Douglass College.
 She resides in Bordentown Township with her husband and two children.

 Julie LaVan, Esq.